Shopping Spree – Part 5 (Southdale Center)

-Time for another peek at the past shopping experiences.
-This time we are leaving Sweden to have a look at some photos from an American shopping center.
-Since most of the Swedish malls and shopping centers that was built in the 50s, 60s and 70s all took their inspiration from the American malls, I thought it would be a good idea to compare the design and architecture of them.
+Time for another peek at past shopping experiences.
+This time we are leaving Scandinavia to have a look at some photos from an American shopping center.
+Since most of the mid-century Swedish malls and shopping centers took their inspiration from their American counterpart, I thought it would be a good idea to compare the design and architecture of them.

 This is Southdale Center Mall in Edina, Minnesota.
-It was built in 1956 and still stands today, but heavily modified of course.
-Southdale Center was the first climate-controlled enclosed mall in America.
-Same as Shopping in Luleå, Sweden was when it was built in 1955.
-So the Swedes beat the Americans by one year, which is kind of odd.
+It was built in 1956 and still stands today (although heavily modified of course).
+Southdale Center was also the first climate-controlled enclosed mall in America.
+Much like “Shopping” in northern Sweden was when it was built a year before.
+So the Swedes beat the Americans for once, which is kind of odd.
 For more past-time shopping experiences, be sure to visit my friend Keith’s Malls of America website.